Agincourt Financial Ltd were established in 2001 as Cunningham Asset Management Plc.

-Complaints against Agincourt Financial Ltd were upheld by the Financial Ombudsman Service in February 2020.
+The Financial Ombudsman Service upheld complaints against Agincourt Financial Ltd in February 2020.

 These complaints involved clients who were advised to open a Self-Invested Personal Pension so they could invest in CFD trading with Saxo Capital Markets.

-Whilst Agincourt did not advise on the pension transfers or the investment, as a regulated company they still had a responsibility in their role as Discretionary Fund Managers.
+While Agincourt did not advise on the pension transfers or investment, as a regulated company, they still had a responsibility in their role as Discretionary Fund Managers.

-The FOS upheld these complaints saying that upon being appointed to manage the account, Agincourt should have advised these clients the CFD trading account was not a suitable investment.
+The FOS upheld these complaints, saying that Agincourt should have advised these clients that the CFD trading account was not suitable for the investment.

-Investment mis-selling can happen as a result of people being mis-advised about the suitability of an investment.
+Investment mis-selling can happen due to people being mis-advised about the suitability of an investment.

 CFD’s – Contracts For Difference – are complex, high -risk, unregulated investments and generally considered an unsuitable investment option for the average retail clients.

-According to the FCA regulations there are 3 key factors in establishing if an investment is suitable.
+According to the FCA regulations, there are 3 key factors in determining whether an investment is suitable:

-Financial advice may also be unsuitable if you were recommended to place the majority of your funds into a single high-risk investment, as these clients were.
+Financial advice may also be unsuitable if you were recommended to place most of your funds into a single high-risk investment, as these clients were.

-Agincourt Financial were declared in default with the FSCS in November 2020 and are no longer authorised by the FCA.
-They are currently in liquidation.
+Agincourt Financial was declared in default with the FSCS in November 2020 and is no longer authorised by the FCA.

 If you are concerned that the advice you received regarding your pension or investment may mean you’ve been mis-sold – we may be able to help.